Your Relationship Archetype is a Chameleon

 Chameleons need to take time to learn their unique likes and dislikes.
 Make a list of all the things you know you love, and hate— then build on it!

 Try saying "no" to one thing per day.
 Start low-stakes.
 Don't explain, justify, or soften it.
-This is how you filter out who isn’t for you and learn yourself, too!
+This is how you filter out what isn’t for you and learn yourself, too!

 Fictional characters with your relationship archetype: